Backster01/skills-build-applications-w-copilot-agent-mode/.github/steps/1-preparing.md

 ## Step 1: Hello GitHub Copilot agent mode

-Welcome to your **"Build applications with GitHub Copilot agent mode"** exercise! :robot:
+Welcome to your **"Build applications with GitHub Copilot agent mode"** tutoring! :robot:

-In this exercise, you will be using GitHub Copilot agent mode to build an application that tracks your fitness goals and progress. 🏋️‍♂️🏃‍♀️💪
+In this exercise, you will be using GitHub Copilot agent mode to build an application that tracks your studing and assesment progress.

 ### What is GitHub Copilot agent mode?